Saturday, May 16, 2026 @ 5:30 AM

 Pacer Policy:

-• Pacers are only allowed for solo 50-mile runners, and only for the final 25-mile loop starting from the Start/Finish area.
+• Pacers are only allowed for solo 50-mile runners, only after the fist loop starting from the Start/Finish area.

 Aid Stations and Course Markings